-Oceanview 0.57 acres of vacant land approved for a 21-24 unit condo development.
-Located in the Central Westview area of Powell River.
+Oceanview 0.57 of an acre of vacant land located in the Central Westview area of Powell River and within walking distance to services, shops and schools.
 Rezoning to RM4 Multiple Family Residential has been approved.
 Site is paved and ready for building.

 The community of Powell River is experiencing a Real Estate boom due to affordability.
 Demand is significantly outweighing supply and there has been no better time to develop a residential multi-family project within the community.

 No guess work here.
 Ocean view, RM4 zoned, everything is ready to connect, and street front sidewalks and lighting are in.
 This is a premium development site that is ready for your vision.

 This is an ideal location, adjacent to the Georgia Centre shopping centre and professional offices, which is situated in Central Westview and within easy walking distance to services, shopping and schools.

 Situated on Franklin Avenue with additional access via Alberta Avenue, both of which are between Field Street and Glacier Street in the Westview community of Powell River, BC.

 With a population of 20,000, this friendly seaside town offers 'big city' amenities and luxury services without the 'big city' parking and traffic hassles.
 A full-service hospital, medical, dental, chiropractic, physiotherapy and massage therapy clinics, health and beauty spas, a newly renovated recreation complex, full banking facilities, marine services, outdoor guides and outfitters, plus a wide range of retail outlets, art galleries, gift shops and fine dining are all within easy access.

 The Upper Sunshine Coast, from Saltery Bay to Desolation Sound, boasts approximately 1,900 hours of sunshine annually.
 Summer temperatures vary from 20 to 30 degrees Celsius (70 to 90 degrees Fahrenheit) while winter temperatures are mild.